office fitout in the boardroom

 Casing Bead

-Aluminium or plastic trim moulding installed around a door or window opening.
+Aluminium or plastic trim moulding installed around a door, window opening or ceiling junction.

 Caulking